Coping With Cancer

 Topics include coping with a cancer diagnosis, common concerns after a new diagnosis, talking with children, coping with recurrence fears and metastatic disease.

-This article provides information on talking with family, children and employers about your cancer diagnosis.
+This article provides information on talking with family, friends, children and employers about your cancer diagnosis.

-When facing a cancer diagnosis and treatment you are likely to experience a roller coaster of emotions; learn ways to manage these feelings.
+When facing a cancer diagnosis and treatment you are likely to experience a roller coaster of emotions.
+This article provides information about emotions we experience when coping with cancer as well as way to manage our feelings.

 Anxiety, fear and worry in cancer are common.
-This article addresses symptoms, coping tips, and when to seek professional help.
+This article addresses symptoms of anxiety as well as coping tips, and when to seek professional help.

-Article discusses the importance of talking to your kids about a cancer diagnosis and how to talk to different age children
+This article discusses the importance of talking to your kids about a cancer diagnosis and how to talk to different age children.
+Tips for involving your children's school supports are also discussed.

-A diagnosis of metastatic disease brings about many questions and emotions, here we provide tips for coping.
+A diagnosis of metastatic disease brings about many questions and emotions.
+This article provide tips about coping with metastatic cancer and living with cancer when cure isn't possible.

-When the fear of cancer coming back becomes reality, it can bring up many questions and emotions, here we provide tips for coping.
+When the fear of cancer coming back becomes reality, it can bring up many questions and emotions.
+In this article we provide tips for coping and making decisions for the next steps in your care.

 The holiday season can be stressful enough, but when someone you love has cancer, the season can be overwhelming.
 We have pulled together the ultimate holiday survival guide, covering everything a cancer survivor could wish for to make their holiday just a little brighter.
 We've got helpful hints and precious memories from cancer survivors and their families.